 Psalm 91:5 NKJV

 “You shall not be afraid of the terror by night, Nor of the arrow that flies by day.”

 “Every word of God proves true.
 He defends all who come to him for protection.”

 “But if you will indeed listen to and obey His voice … I will be an enemy to your enemies and an adversary to your adversaries.”

 Here are seven keys to overcoming your fear of tomorrow.

 Fourth, change your perspective.

-Fifth, change your modus operandi (meaning: your way of doing things).
+Fifth, change your modus operandi (your way of doing things).